tevang/tutorials/dockprep/README.md

 This is a Python script to prepare a receptor-ligand complex for scoring (e.g. for PM6/COSMO scoring) using [UCSF Chimera](https://www.cgl.ucsf.edu/chimera/).
 It takes as input either (i) the protein-ligand complex in one pdb file, or (ii) the receptor in a pdb file and the ligand in a separate file of any format (pdb, mol, mol2, sdf).
-The output is always a pdb file of the protein-ligand complex.
+The output is always a pdb file of the protein-ligand complex in which the residue name of the ligand is "LIG".

 If you encounter problems with the input pdb file then try correcting it using one of the following programs:
 1) pdb4amber from AmberTools (https://github.com/Amber-MD/pdb4amber)